tinymce/tinymce-contentful/readme.md

     contentful extension update --version=X

-where X is the previous version of the extension installed.
+Where X is the previous version of the extension installed.
 This only affects your own Contentful instance.

 To make changes to the files in `src/`, re-deploy them to the appropriate web server.